neuronsimulator/nrn/docs/install/windows.md

 `winget install --id Microsoft.Powershell.Preview --source winget`

 #### Step 5.D: Ensure you are working with PowerShell 7

 Note: Find path file to version 7 (`C:\Program Files\PowerShell\7` or `C:\Program Files\PowerShell\7-preview`) and create a shortcut for this powershell 7
 Windows will continue to use 5 version if we try open "PowerShell"

+PS: A shortcut is one option.
+You could also add it to your path.

 ------------------------------------------------------------

 ## Build Environment installation